I love moulding language

 With the benefit of that experience under my belt, I struck out on my own.
 Over the years, my clients have expressed appreciation for my versatility, writing skills, attention to detail, and ability to meet deadlines.
 My organizational skills were put to the test more recently, as I continued carrying on my professional activities while doing a Master’s in creative writing at the Université du Québec à Rimouski.
 My M.A. culminated in my first novel-in-stories, Juliette ou les morts ne portent pas de bigoudis, published by Lévesque éditeur in 2020.

-In addition to language, the arts have always played an essential role in my life: tap dance, swing, choral jazz, modeling, welding, yoga, meditation… My art practice continues to take on many forms.
+In addition to language, the arts have always played an essential role in my life: tap dance, swing, choral jazz, modeling, welding, yoga, meditation… My art practice continues to branch out in new directions.

 I had the opportunity to work with this exceptionally talented translator on a project for the Royal Canadian Mint from 2014 to 2016.
 Ms. Mallard translated various documents for us, including certificates for numismatic coins highlighting history, fauna and flora, and popular culture.